PhotographersNetwork

 The central idea of the project on the legend of La Cornuda de Tlacotalpan was to re-imagine the story in the face of its possible disappearance: involving the community of Tlacotalpan in Mexico and its memory, to re-invent the story through a collective, playful, and participatory re-construction.

 *The project is part of the ongoing collection of works entitled La memoria es un pantano (Memory is a Swamp).
 These documentary works are based on research and the revisiting of myths, local stories, and oral traditions, aiming to embrace and retell these narratives in a changing contemporary world.
-The various projects seek to open spaces for collaboration, reframing perspectives and experimenting speculative narratives.
+The various projects seek to open spaces for collaboration, reframing perspectives and experimenting myth-unfused narratives.

 ©Emilio Nasser